| An Essay on

 expecting of the aggregates we are intending to manufacture.
 It remains for us

 to determine the criteria which will guide us in building these aggregates.
+What criteria?
+When faced with a classification which is perfectly clear,

 perfectly structured as a classification, users may well reject it.
 Let us